transloadit/node-sdk/README.md

 You can also provide `service`, which defaults to `"api2.transloadit.com"`, and `region`, which defaults to `"us-east-1"`.

+By default `TransloaditClient` will use SSL so it will access `service` with a https:// prefix.
+You can switch this off by providing options.useSsl with a value of `false`.

 #### calcSignature(params)

 Calculates a signature for the given `params` JSON object.
 If the `params` object does not include an `authKey` or `expires` keys (and their values) in the `auth` sub-key, then they are set automatically.